NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium

 \subsection{Experimental Setup}

 \textbf{Implementation.} We develop \name on top of NeuronX Distributed Inference library~\cite{aws-neuron-neuronx-distributed-inference} and implement MLP kernels based on NKI~\cite{nki2025}.
-We evaluate \name on an \texttt{trn1.2xlarge} instance of Amazon Elastic Compute Cloud (Amazon EC2) equipped with AWS Trainium accelerators, running the Deep Learning Amazon Machine Images (AMI) Neuron (Ubuntu 22.04).
-We use a single NeuronCore with 16GB HBM on a Trainium chip for evaluation, because using more than one core for inference based on tensor/pipeline/ data parallelism is not fully supported in NKI yet.
+We evaluate \name on an \texttt{trn1.2xlarge} instance of Amazon Elastic Compute Cloud (EC2) equipped with AWS Trainium accelerators, running the Deep Learning Amazon Machine Images (AMI) Neuron (Ubuntu 22.04).